Nobu Toronto executives say they’re not concerned about real estate bubble

 Executives behind the star-powered Nobu Toronto development, which includes 660 condominium suites, a hotel, and the first Nobu Restaurant in Canada, say they’re not concerned about a real estate bubble in the city.

-Founded by chef Nobu Matsuhisa, Academy Award winner Robert De Niro and Hollywood producer Meir Teper, the Nobu brand grew from a New York restaurant into a stable of high-end eateries and hotels around the world.
+Founded by celebrity chef Nobu Matsuhisa, Academy Award winner Robert De Niro and Hollywood producer Meir Teper, the Nobu brand grew from a New York restaurant into a stable of high-end eateries and hotels around the world.

 Matsuhisa and De Niro attended a press conference in Toronto on Tuesday where project backers said they’re not concerned with temporary fluctuations in the market.

-They said they believe buyers would consider a condo in the Nobu development a long-term investment.
+Josh Zagdanski, the vice president of Toronto-based developer Madison Group, said the team believes buyers would consider a condo in the Nobu development an asset worth hanging onto.

+“The core value in any real estate investment is the location and the lifestyle that comes along with it – this definitely has both aspects,” said Zagdanski.

+Matsuhisa has been rapidly expanding his real estate footprint across the globe with a strong focus on his hotel brand.

 De Niro said he’s attended the Toronto International Film Festival and has shot movies in the city but still has plenty to learn about the local culture.